-The site is also subject to the :FP-Floodplain Management Overlay District Regulations, which require that the City's Floodplain Administrator (Public Works Department) to review all on-site improvements.
+The site is also subject to the :FP-Floodplain Management Regulations, which require that the City's floodplain administrator (Public Words Department) review all on-site improvements.
 The proposed buildings have been elevated to meet flood requirements.
-After review of the proposed plans and the Applicant's hydraulic analysis of the project, the Public Works Department determined that the proposed improvements were consistent with the existing City standards and applicable federal floodplain criteria.
+After review of the proposed plans and the Applicant's hydraulic analysis of the project, the Public Works Department has determined that the proposed improvements are consistent with the existing City standards and applicable Federal floodplain criteria.